News from Sharpham

 01/03/2013 3:35 pm

-The new Spring 2014 Events Programme covering March, April and May is now out.
+The new Summer 2014 Events Programme covering June, July and Aug is now out.
 You can download it here or request a printed copy.

 We have lots of opportunities for you to get out and about, enjoy something new or to be creative.